akoncic/vagrant-ubuntu-cassandra/README.md

 About
 =====
-This repository contains a template [Vagrantfile][vagrantfile] for creating a new multi-node [Cassandra][cassandra] database cluster.
+This repository contains a template [Vagrantfile][vagrantfile] for creating new multi-node [Cassandra][cassandra] database cluster.
 As a result, you will have 64-bit [Ubuntu][ubuntu] 16.04 (Xenial Xerus) virtual machines running your own multi-node Cassandra database cluster.

 Getting Started
 ===============